A bijective proof of Andrews' refinement of the Alladi-Schur theorem: The bijective components and first results

 \end{corollary}

 A big part of the remainder of this paper will essentially be dedicated to the construction of the Schur reduction map.
-Before we proceed with this task, we must discuss the important notion of a minimal segment\footnote{K. Alladi prefers and has suggested I use the term "fundamental segment" instead.
-I think both "minimal segment" and "fundamental segment" are good, but I've settled on "minimal segment" for this work.} and provide other preliminary definitions.
+Before we proceed with this task, we must discuss the important notion of a minimal segment\footnote{K. Alladi prefers and has suggested the term ``fundamental segment" instead.
+To my mind, both ``minimal segment" and ``fundamental segment" seem good.
+However, I have settled on ``minimal segment" for this work.} and provide other preliminary definitions.
 The basic definitions resemble those of Kurşungöz \cite{KURSUNGOZ2021112563}, but they quickly diverge.
-For example, the notions of singletons and pairs appear \cite{KURSUNGOZ2021112563} but are not identical to mine as I will use a different pairing convention.
+For example, the notions of singletons and pairs appear in \cite{KURSUNGOZ2021112563} but are not identical to mine as I will use a different pairing convention.
 Moreover, even singletons are split into free and minimal segment singletons, a distinction not present in \cite{KURSUNGOZ2021112563}.
 Most importantly, the concept of a minimal segment is new.